A Comprehensive Guide to Recommended Drug-Alcohol Treatment Centers in the United States by Stan Hart

-Treatment programs lasting 14 to 35 days are available to adults (M/F integrated) and to adolescents (separate campus).
-Lakeside-Milam features 83 adult beds and 53 adolescent beds (with communal bathrooms).
+Treatment programs lasting 14 to 35 days are available to adults (M/F integrated).
+Lakeside-Milam features 83 adult beds (with communal bathrooms).
 Lakeside-Milam accepts all major insurance carriers and makes public and scholarship funds available.

 Treatment: “Alcoholism is a primary physical disease and any mental conditions are secondary and derivative of the basic disease.
 We deal with it in the number one mode, that is physical.
 Secondly, we deal with the spiritual and psychological.”—Charles H. Kester

 “We deal, truly, with the disease concept.
 We don’t confuse the issue as to why somebody drank.
 There are cues to relapse, but those are not the things that caused the initial addiction.
 We talk about a physiological predisposition – only a certain number of people are going to become alcoholics and this is preordained by a genetic pool.
 We focus on a person understanding that he has an addiction.
 Then we focus on the tools of recovery and send (him) out to AA and NA and CA.”—Charles H. Kester